What Makes a Good Speaker? 6 Skills That Actually Matter

 Key Takeaway

-Effective speaking is six measurable skills: Structure (250 pts), Conciseness (200 pts), Confidence (150 pts), Pronunciation (150 pts), Filler Rate (150 pts), and Pace (100 pts).
-You improve fastest by finding your weakest dimension and focusing your practice there.
-Every dimension is trainable, and most speakers see measurable gains within two to three weeks of targeted practice.
+Effective speaking is six trainable skills: Structure (250 pts), Conciseness (200 pts), Confidence (150 pts), Pronunciation (150 pts), Filler Rate (150 pts), and Pace (100 pts).
+The Wellspoken Index turns those skills into a 1000-point practice score and helps you decide which dimension to train next.

 FAQs